mdditt2000/k8s-bigip-ctlr/user_guides/ipam/README.md

 **Note** The idea here is that you specify the ip-range label in the virtualserver CRD, or using Type LB.

-## F5 CIS Configuration Options for IPAM Deployment defining the CIDR network label in the VirtualServer CRD
+## F5 CIS Configuration Options for IPAM Deployment

 ### Step 1